wp-plugins/standout-stories-by-contextly/readme.txt

 Tested up to: 3.2
 Stable tag: trunk

-This plugin lets you tell Google News about your excellent new post or give credit to other site's great posts.
+This plugin lets you tell Google News about your excellent new post or give credit to other sites' great posts.

 == Description ==